ntavelis/auth-email/README.md

 This file uses Laravel's 5.4 new feature markdown mailables, please refer to the Laravel documentation for details. https://laravel.com/docs/5.4/mail#markdown-mailables

+The mailable that is responsible for the markup (subject,sender etc) of the activation mail, is generated in the `app/Mail/ActivateAccount.php`.

 ## Flash messages
 Auth-email provides 2 flash messages out of the box.